ridhimasaxena/Data-Visualization-Final-Project/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the cdc dataset that I have been analyzing for the past few weeks.

 ## Prototypes